 Jaff and I decided to go to Kopi Factory for a café adventure since he usually takes me out on a date in these cozy places practically because I’m a café person and he loves coffee.
 We match well, right?
 Gladly, he doesn’t take me to some hiking trip and let me suffer the scorching heat of the sun.

-Not to mention that I’ve been also teaching him recently on how to take photos and how to edit them.
-I’m so happy that he’s improving that gave me more reasons why I’m letting him take over my Cafe Series on my blog, aside that I’m pretty busy with school and work.
-I apologize in advance if you find his writing is too formal and if it feels like you’re reading a book at times, just bear with him. ?
+Not to mention that I’ve also been teaching him recently on how to take photos and how to edit them.
+I’m so happy that he’s improving that gave me more reasons why I’m letting him take over my Cafe Series on my blog, aside from that I’m pretty busy with school and work.
+I apologize in advance if you find his writing is too formal and if it feels like you’re reading a book at times, bear with him.
 Well, I still have to tweak parts of his blog posts anyway.

 For our the Cafe Series, we randomly picked different cafés around Davao through Google Maps.
 So for our first stop, Kopi Factory!

 Upon first visiting Kopi Factory, the most striking feature is that it looks like a house.
 The exterior initially makes it feel like you’re going to have some nice coffee or play video games at your rich friend’s house.

 However, as soon as you enter through the doors, you are greeted with the familiar café setting of tables and chairs.
 Mugs and coffee apparatuses line a row of metallic shelves on your right, and a massive coffee machine on the left.
 The interior feels bare bones, but not in a wrong way.
 The aesthetic was simple, and not distracting.
 The chairs upstairs were metallic, and most of them were pretty tall.